EmilioHulbert/B00kOfProblems/Tech.md

 Wrong symlink	/etc/resolv.conf doesn’t update	Link to /run/NetworkManager/resolv.conf Multiple managers conflicting	Random overwrites	Disable one (resolvconf or systemd-resolved) DHCP not providing DNS	nmcli dev show shows no DNS	Use public DNS manually (8.8.8.8, 1.1.1.1)

+#Disable mariadb database sensitivity on linux
+check if tables exist
+Run this:

+mysql -u user -p internetbanking -e "SHOW TABLES LIKE 'iB_SystemSettings';" if not
+CREATE TABLE iB_SystemSettings (
+    id INT AUTO_INCREMENT PRIMARY KEY,
+    sys_name VARCHAR(255),
+    sys_tagline VARCHAR(255)
+);

+INSERT INTO iB_SystemSettings (sys_name, sys_tagline)
+VALUES ('MyBank', 'Your Digital Banking Partner');

+OPTION B — Import the original project SQL file (CORRECT FIX)

+A project like this ALWAYS comes with:

+_DB_Backup.sql

+database.sql

+internetbanking.sql

+or something similar.

+Find it and import it:

+mysql -u user -p internetbanking < /path/to/the/file.sql

+Then check again:

+SHOW TABLES LIKE 'iB_SystemSettings';

+If the SQL file is correct, the homepage will instantly work.
+#dit config to diable case sensitivity
+1. Edit MariaDB server config

+Open:

+nano /etc/mysql/mariadb.conf.d/50-server.cnf

+Inside the [mysqld] section add:

+lower_case_table_names=1

+So it looks like:

+[mysqld]
+lower_case_table_names=1

+2. Stop MariaDB completely
+systemctl stop mariadb

+3. Remove existing table metadata (MANDATORY)

+This setting requires that the data directory be lowercase-consistent.
+If you skip this step, MariaDB will FAIL to start.

+Navigate to the database dir:

+cd /var/lib/mysql/internetbanking

+Rename all table files to lowercase (you MUST do this):

+mv iB_SystemSettings.* ib_systemsettings.*

+(Do the same if you have any other mixed-case tables.)

+4. Start MariaDB
+systemctl start mariadb

+5. Verify
+mysql -u user -p -e "SHOW TABLES FROM internetbanking;"

+⚠️ Important warning

+Once you enable:

+lower_case_table_names=1
+And all new tables are forced to lowercase regardless of how your SQL writes them.

+✔️ Best solution (in your case)

+Given your database has:

+ib_systemsettings

+And your PHP code expects:

+iB_SystemSettings

+The safest fix is ONE LINE:

+RENAME TABLE ib_systemsettings TO iB_SystemSettings;

+Then reload the page — it will instantly work.